scuzzydude/asimov/asimov.md

 No, my dreamland of vanity isn't possible.
 The genius I appreciate isn't even a little bit vain.

 If a bunch of billionaire's get together and want to build a Space Elevator, and then a scoot of collective genius (SOG) would be the way to go.
-If they're successful, it's genius and they'll be remembered by the masses for freeing humanity from the bondage of gravity.
+If they're successful, it is genius and they'll be remembered by the masses for freeing humanity from the bondage of gravity.
 If we're stuck with an 80,000 ft abandoned tower in the middle of the Southern Pacific, we'll have a monumental place to entomb their remains, and future humanity will remember our century as the time when we thought billionaires were gods.

 Monuments and Nature's Bounty